 Resolution The degree of sharpness and clarity of an image.
 Resolution is expressed in pixels.
 Frequent computer screen resolutions are 640 x 480 pixels (VGA resolution; appropriate for a 14-inch screen), 800 x 600 (appropriate for a 15-inch screen), 1,024 by 768 (appropriate for a 17-inch screen), and 1,280 by 1,024.
 LCD displays usually use a higher resolution than a CRT of the same size.
 RGB signal cable RGB stands for Red, Green, Blue.
 A cable that requires separate transmission types for the three colours on the display.
 SDRAM Synchronous DRAM is a kind of dynamic random access memory running at a much higher clock speed than regular memory.
 Standard RAM The amount of RAM that is available on your computer when you purchase it.
 System recovery A recovery process that enables you to recover the hard disk image initially available on the computer.
 Performing a system recovery is useful in the event of a serious system crash or if you want to modify the size of your partitions.
-System recovery CD-ROM CD-ROM that is supplied with your computer and that enables a VAIO computer user to recover the hard disk image that was available when the computer was purchased.
+You can find the system recovery on the VAIO Recovery and Documentation Disc.
+For more information, please refer to the Guide to Troubleshooting and Using the VAIO Recovery Documentation Disc .
 TFT Short for Thin Film Transistor.
 Top-of-the-range notebook display for excellent picture quality.
 The TFT technology offers the sharpest resolution for flat displays; each pixel is supported by one to four transistors.
 UPS A UPS (Uninterruptible Power Supply) is a device including a battery that protects your computer from data loss in the event of a power failure.
 The battery takes over as soon as a power interruption is detected.
 If you are using the computer when the power failure occurs, you have time to save all unsaved data and to shut down your computer.

 Term Definition USB USB (Universal Serial Bus) is a hardware interface for attaching devices (such as a keyboard, mouse, joystick, scanner or printer).
 You can connect up to 127 devices to a USB port.
 The USB standard is Hot Plug and Play.
 VAIO Short for Video Audio Integrated Operation.
 Brand name covering Sony's PC products, peripherals, accessories and software.
 VAIO-branded items are all designed to make the best use of Sony's Audio-Video (AV) and Information Technology (IT) skills.
+VAIO Recovery and Documentation Disc Disc that enables a VAIO computer user to recover the hard disk image that was available when the computer was purchased.
+It also contains the online documentation.
+The disc is delivered with your computer.
+For more information, please refer to the Guide to Troubleshooting and Using the VAIO Recovery Documentation Disc .
 WAN WAN (Wide Area Network) is a computer network connected together and covering a relatively large geographical area.
 This is in contrast to LAN, where the network is usually set up within one building or small geographical area.
 The largest existing WAN is the Internet.
 XGA Short for Extended Graphic Array, a graphics standard.
 An XGA board can provide up to 1,024 x 768 pixels and supports up to 65 thousand colours.